IMTtugraz/PyQMRI/paper.md

 in an iterative solver for inverse quantitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.
-Due to `PyQMRI`s OpenCL backend no vendor specific hardware restrictions are present, however, current limitations of the `gpyfft` backage used to wrap the `clfft`, constrain the use to GPU devices only.
+Due to `PyQMRI`s OpenCL backend no vendor specific hardware restrictions are present, however, current limitations of the `gpyfft` package used to wrap the `clfft`, constrain the use to GPU devices only.
 A switch to other `clfft` wrappers might solve this limitation in future releases but `gpyfft` is the only one that currently supports fast non-power-of-two transformations up to 13.

-`PyQMRI` and its precedors have been succesfully used in several scientific publications.
-Examples include T1 quantification from subsampled radial FLASH and inversion-recovery Look-Locker data [@Maier2019c], diffusion tensor imaging [@Maier2020a], and on-going work on aterial spin labeling [@Maier2020b; @Maier2020c], as well as low-field T1 mapping using field cycling MRI.
+`PyQMRI` and its predecessors have been succesfully used in several scientific publications.
+Examples include $T_1$ quantification from subsampled radial FLASH and inversion-recovery Look-Locker data [@Maier2019c], diffusion tensor imaging [@Maier2020a], and on-going work on aterial spin labeling [@Maier2020b; @Maier2020c], as well as low-field T1 mapping at multiple fields using fast field-cycling MRI.

 # Algorithmic
 The general problem structure dealt with in `PyQMRI` is as follows: